How do I record a video in my browser to embed in the Rich Content Editor?

 Stop Recording.

 When you have finished recording, select the Stop Recording button.
-This button looks like a small box with the amount of time (in minutes and seconds) in the recording.
+This button displays a red circle along with the amount of time (in minutes and seconds) in the recording.

 Preview the recording.